-Under the proposed method for \underline{To} reconfigureing the creek channel to its historic creek alignment, heavy equipment will be \underline{is} used to excavate the new meandering channel and to fill in the existing straightened channel.
+Under-the-proposed method for To reconfigureing the creek channel to its historic creek alignment, heavy equipment will be is used to excavate the new meandering channel and to fill in the existing straightened channel.
 Heavy equipment is required to complete the restoration work, which will requires the excavation and removal of over 1,200 cubic yards of material.
 Although avoiding the use of heavy equipment would help to reduce environmental effects, a feasible alternative to heavy equipment does not exist.

 Under the proposed work, as amended, equipment access and temporary stockpiling areas will be sited in grazed seasonal wetland habitat.
-The applicant proposes to access the site off of Highway 255 (near the California Highway Patrol station), with construction equipment traversing southward approximately 1⁄2-mile across grazed seasonal wetlands to the project area.
+The applicant proposes to access the site off of Highway 255 (near the California Highway Patrol station), with construction equipment traversing southward approximately /4-mile across grazed seasonal wetlands to the project area.
 As work is proceeding along the channel, the City proposes to temporarily stockpile sod as needed along the creek corridor to enable it to be placed as the top layer of fill within the filled channel.
 The City proposes to use an approximately 20-foot-wide area around the length of the existing channel and the proposed reconfigured channel for the construction work area and the temporary stockpiling of sod during excavation.
 Although siting the construction access and temporary stockpiling areas outside of seasonal wetlands would help to reduce environmental effects, a feasible alternative to siting the access and stockpiling areas within seasonal wetlands does not exist, since there are no upland alternatives within the project vicinity.
 However, the City proposes to development as amended will minimize impacts to grazed seasonal wetland habitat by restricting the construction window to the dry season when seasonal wetland soils are hardened and avoiding work during unforeseen rainfall events.

-Another alternative method to the proposed project, as amended, would be to construct the project in a way that restores tidal influence to the project reach.
+Another alternative method to the proposed $\operatorname{project}{\underline{z}}$ as amended, would be to construct the project in a way that restores tidal influence to the project reach.
 As stated above, historically Fickle Hill Creek was tidally influenced in its lower reach, and currently there is a fish-friendly tidegate at the mouth of Gannon Slough that allows for muted tidal influence to the lower portion of the watershed.
 However, fully restoring tidal influence to the proposed project area would require the flooding of existing infrastructure owned by the PG&E and the City of Eureka (municipal water pipeline) as well as community ball fields and private properties used for agricultural grazing.
-Therefore, while it is possible to restore Fickle Hill Creek to its historic channel configuration, as proposed, it is infeasible to restore the creek to its historic tidal influence.
+Therefore, while it is possible to restore Fickle Hill Creek to its historic tidal influence.